inputfalken/DynamoDB.SourceGenerator/README.md

     }
 }
 // This DynamoDBDocumentAttribute is what will casuse the source generation to kick in.
-// The type provided to the DynamoDBDocumentAttribute is what will get functinality.
+// The type provided to the DynamoDBDocumentAttribute is what will get functionality.
 // It is possible to provide multiple DynamoDBDocumentAttributes in order to have multiple types source generated.
 [DynamoDBDocument(typeof(Person))]
 public partial class Repository { }